rdevans87/Weather-Dashboard-App/README.md

 Icon image
 Temperature
 Humidity
+UV index

 The Current Weather Data API was used as the primary search parameter "By City Name".
 The user can type any city name and hit "submit" to see the current weather including the specific conditions temperature, humidity, wind speed.
-The One Call API was used to retrieve the UVindex along with the 5 day forecast.  `localStorage` is used store specific parameters of the search, which are listed below the search bar.
+The One Call API was used to retrieve the UVindex along with the 5 day forecast.
+The search items were saved in  `localStorage` , and listed in the sidebar for a selectable search history.
+In addition, I created a button linked to OpenWeather's Website to locate other relevent weather data.
+I've also include a standard timeInveral representing accruate current time of day ('h:mm:ss a');

+## Challenges
+I can into significant issues saving my search history in local storage I wa unable to recall the search to recall previous search history I was unable to set a color that indicates whether the conditions are favorable, moderate, or severe.

 ## User Story